Israeli cannabis market heats up as elections approach

 (Benjamin Netanyahu, Source: Al Jazeera)

-Israel has a longstanding culture of cannabis research dating back to the pioneering works of Raphael Mechoulam, an organic chemist and professor, best known for his work in the isolation, structure elucidation and total synthesis of THC.
+The Israeli cannabis market has a longstanding culture of research dating back to the pioneering works of Raphael Mechoulam, an organic chemist and professor, best known for his work in the isolation, structure elucidation and total synthesis of THC.
 However, while the country has been influential in terms of scientific research, the government has been slow to approve a cannabis export law, with a law finally being passed earlier this month.

 The new export law proposed by Yoav Kisch (Likud Party), and unanimously approved by the Knesset, had been signed by Prime Minister Benjamin Netanyahu’s cabinet on 27th Jan 2019, making the export of cannabis legal as of mid-2019.